-- 4.1 These Guidelines commence on 30 April 2018 and apply to all claims made on insurers before or after the commencement of these Guidelines in respect of motor accidents that occurred on or after 1 December 2017.
-They apply until they are amended or replaced.
-These Guidelines replace Part 4 of the Guidelines published on 22 November 2018. - 4.2 The Motor Accident Guidelines: Claims handling & medical (treatment, rehabilitation & care), which were issued by the State Insurance Regulatory Authority (the Authority) on 1 January 2017, continue to apply to claims in respect of motor accidents occurring on and from 5 October 1999 to 30 November 2017.
+- 4.1 These Guidelines commence on 13 July 2018 and apply to all current and future claims made on insurers in respect of motor accidents that occur on or after 1 December 2017.
+They apply until they are amended or replaced. - 4.2 The Motor Accident Guidelines: Claims handling & medical (treatment, rehabilitation & care), which were issued by the State Insurance Regulatory Authority (the Authority) on 1 January 2017, continue to apply to claims in respect of motor accidents occurring on and from 5 October 1999 to 30 November 2017.